-Eastern Mennonite University at Lancaster: www.emu.edu/lancaster/gened/enrollment/
+Eastern Mennonite University at Lancaster:

 EMU at Lancaster offers an early enrollment program for exceptional high school students who wish to enroll in an EMU at Lancaster general education course during their junior or senior year in high school.
 Students will receive college credit at a reduced rate for these courses.
 Global issues - social, political, economic, environmental - are important topics to current and future generations.
 The early enrollment courses at EMU at Lancaster engage these topics through culturally relevant course materials.
-The following courses are offered in this program: